-The best place to start is to talk to an electrical contractor, who will be completing the work needed at your place.
+The best place to start is to talk to an electrical contractor (try Master Electricians), who'll be completing the work needed at your place.
 Your electrical contractor can provide technical information about your proposed new connection and can also submit your connection application on your behalf.

 Specific information is needed in your connection application.
-If you have any questions about this or need more information before applying, you can make an enquiry via our Customer Portal.
-We will respond within five business days.
+If you have any questions about this or need more information before applying, you can make an enquiry via Customer Self Service.
+We'll respond within five business days.

 2. Submit your connection application

 To get power connected, you need to submit an application and accept our offer to start your new connection contract with us.

 As technical information is required, some electrical contractors may offer to apply for you via our Electrical Partners Portal.
 Otherwise you, or someone on your behalf, can apply via Customer Self Service.

 There's an option to fast-track (or expedite) your application in some cases – read more in Step 3.

 Please note: The person who applies is usually the person we contact during the connection process.

 Whoever submits your application will also need to accept our connection offer.